Niger - There ARE things to see in Niamey

 These days we have on average about 5 people coming her per week to visit the information center.

 Well, summarized I felt a bit sorry for them.
-But on the other hand I think its a good idea to keep the business open, its an indicator that they are willing to cater tourists, even the security situation seems, doesn't allow it these days.
+But on the other hand I think it's a good idea to keep the business open, it's an indicator that they are willing to cater to tourists, even though the security situation seems, doesn't allow it these days.

 Continued to walk the streets.